 J&J decides not to conduct trials in India for its COVID-19 vaccine - ET

-(Reuters) - Johnson & Johnson will not be undertaking local trials for its single-shot COVID-19 vaccine in India, the Economic Times reported on Tuesday, citing a company spokesperson.
+June 29 (Reuters) - Johnson & Johnson (JNJ.N) will not be undertaking local trials for its single-shot COVID-19 vaccine in India, the Economic Times reported on Tuesday, citing a company spokesperson.

 The company is exploring how to accelerate the availability of its vaccine in India, the Economic Times said.